collinsullivanhub/UnderstandTheInternet/README.md

 # UnderstandTheInternet
-Learn and understand how networks work.
+Learn and understand how the internet and its components work.